akshayar249/Multimodal-IVF-Embryo-Implantation-Prediction-Using-Blastocyst-Image-and-Clinical-Data-Fusion/README.md

 Embryo implantation prediction is one of the most critical challenges in **In Vitro Fertilization (IVF)**.
 Conventional embryo selection relies heavily on manual morphological assessment, which is subjective and varies among embryologists.

-This project introduces a multimodal machine learning pipeline that combines:
+This project presents a multimodal machine learning pipeline that integrates:

 - 🖼️ Blastocyst microscopy image analysis
-- 📊 Clinical IVF data
+- 📊 Clinical IVF patient data
-- 🤖 Machine learning-based prediction
+- 🤖 Machine learning-based implantation prediction

-The system extracts handcrafted texture features from embryo images using **Gray-Level Co-occurrence Matrix (GLCM)** and combines them with structured clinical features to improve implantation outcome prediction.
+The framework extracts handcrafted texture features from embryo images using the **Gray-Level Co-occurrence Matrix (GLCM)** and combines them with structured clinical features to improve implantation outcome prediction.

 ---